omarambrosi/colab_utils/README.md

 ### Files
 from colab_files import *
 #### [df_to_csv(df, file_name="Untitled", index=False)](colab_files.py)
 Export a Pandas DataFrame as a local csv.
-It doesn't include the index by default and appends the current date to the file name.
+It doesn't include the index by default and it appends the current date to the file name.
 ```python
 df_to_csv(df)
 ```